 - 153. MSWD requires submittal of proposed plumbing plans showing all connections to the septic system(s) and the size and location of the proposed disposal system(s) for the project. - 154.
-The septic system shall be designed to connect to a future sewer line flowing east in San Jacinto Lane with a 6" diameter dry sewer lateral installed to the proposed east right-of-line at a depth no greater than 4.5' below the proposed finish grade at the end of the lateral.

-155. MSWD will require a Report of Waste Discharge for the project.
+MSWD will require a Report of Waste Discharge for the project.
 The report shall be prepared by a qualified Licensed Professional Engineer in accordance with the requirements currently in use by the California State Water Resources Control Board (CSWRCB).
-The report shall be submitted to, and approved by, the Regional Water Quality Control Board and/or Riverside County Health Department as determined by CSWRCB to determine if enhanced treatment is required.
+The report shall be submitted to the Regional Water Quality Control Board and/or Riverside County Health Department as determined by CSWRCB to determine if enhanced treatment is required.